slowjams/AWS/Demystifying AWS.md

 2. Create four subnets under `MyVPC` and enable **auto-assign public IPV4** address (receive public IP addresses from the Amazon pool) for the two public subnets

-3. Create the private route table, now you have:
+3. Create the private route table manually, now you have:

 ```bash
 | Route table ID        | VPC                   | Main | Name       |